jarrodsampson/Mortgage-Calculator/README.md

 ## Features

+- Shows estimated loan payoff year.
+- Calculates total term payments for loan.
+- Get your estimated monthly mortgage rate.
+- Find out the total cost of the home.
-- Responsive and mobile-friendly
+- Responsive and mobile-friendly.
-- Calculates the estimated interest that would be payed.
+- Calculates the interest total and monthly amounts.

 ## License